 The Foundation has six endowed graduate and undergraduate scholarship programs in Texas and Oklahoma.
 In each case, scholarship applications and administration are handled by the individual institutions.

-Law schools: The Hatton W. Sumners scholarships at the Oklahoma City University School of Law and Southern Methodist University’s Dedman School of Law provide full tuition and fees, a book allowance, and a living allowance.
+Law schools: The Sumners Scholarships at the Oklahoma City University School of Law and Southern Methodist University Dedman School of Law provide full tuition and fees, a book allowance, and a living allowance.
 This three-year scholarship requires, among other things, that the recipients rank in the top one-third of their class on an annual basis.
 Four to six new Scholars are selected at each law school each year.

-Undergraduate: The two-year Sumners scholarships at Austin College, Howard Payne University’s Douglas MacArthur Academy of Freedom, Schreiner University, and Texas Wesleyan University are available for students beginning their junior year.
+Undergraduate: The two-year Sumners scholarships at Austin College, Howard Payne University, Schreiner University, and Texas Wesleyan University are available for students beginning their junior year.
 Preferred majors are in the area of political science, although scholarships have been granted in education, history, journalism, pre-law, and other disciplines.

-Awarded in differing amounts, the undergraduate Hatton W. Sumners scholarships require the recipient to maintain at least a 3.0 GPA for renewal each semester.
-Each year, up to four new Scholars may be selected at each undergraduate school.
+Awarded in differing amounts, the undergraduate Sumners Scholarships require the recipient to maintain at least a 3.25 GPA for renewal each semester.

 Working from a pool of candidates deemed qualified in all respects for the Sumners Scholarship by each institution, the trustees of the Foundation conduct personal interviews of the finalists on each campus and make the final scholarship decisions each spring.
 In addition to academic excellence, the trustees seek young men and women who are civically engaged and possess a capacity for leadership.
-Those wishing to apply must contact the institution directly.
+Those wishing to apply must contact the institution directly for an access code.
+Applications are to be submitted online.

 At-large scholarships support qualified students who demonstrate a passion for self-government.
 Students from Arkansas, Kansas, Louisiana, Missouri, Nebraska, New Mexico, Oklahoma, and Texas are eligible to apply as long they are attending a college or university in Texas or Oklahoma.

-Working from a pool of candidates deemed qualified in all respects for the Sumners Scholarship by each institution, the trustees of the Foundation conduct personal interviews of the finalists on each campus and make the final scholarship decisions each spring.
+Working from a pool of undergraduate candidates deemed qualified in all respects for the Sumners Scholarship, the Trustees of the Foundation conduct personal interviews of the finalists and make the final scholarship decisions.
 In addition to academic excellence, the trustees seek young men and women who are civically engaged and possess a capacity for leadership.
+Trustees are looking for students are are actively working to further our democracy.
+A cumulative minimum GPA of 3.5 is required and must be maintained if selected as a Sumners Scholar.
+Students must be US citizens.
+Scholarships are for rising juniors with funds to be applied for the junior and senior years of undergraduate work only.

 Additional Program Benefits